Grouped Discrete Representation for Object-Centric Learning: Experiments

 \subsection{Interpretability}

 \textit{Decomposition from features to attributes}.
-Given GDR discrete representation $\bm{X}$, we replace attributes of some object's super-pixels with arbitrary attribute-level codes and decode it into images to see what are changed.
-As shown in Fig.~\ref{fig:visualiz_idx_dec}, in $g$2 setting, modifying one attribute group roughly changes the colors, while modifying the other destroys the textures.
-Note that super-pixels are always sub-object-level thus attributes in GDR's decomposition are not as human readable as Fig.~\ref{fig:teaser} specific colors or shapes.
+Although without explicit supervision models can hardly learn concepts \cite{singh2022sysbind} as human-readable as in Fig.~\ref{fig:teaser}, we can still analyze GDR's decomposition from features to attributes as follows.
+Given GDR discrete representation $\bm{X}$, we replace the attributes of objects' superpixels with arbitrary attribute codes then decode them into images to observe the changes.
+As shown in Fig.~\ref{fig:visualiz_idx_dec}, under $g$2 setting, modifying one attribute group roughly alters the colors, whereas modifying the other destroys the textures.
+This suggests that the first group learns colors while the second learns textures.

 \textit{Attribute-level similarities and differences}.
-Basis methods' scalar index tensor and GDR's tuple index tensor $\bm{X}_{\mathrm{i}}$ can be visualized by simply mapping different indexes to different colors.
-As shown in Fig.~\ref{fig:viz_zidx}, the scalar indexes mix all attributes together, while our tuple indexes clarify similarities (identical colors) and differences (different colors) among super-pixels in every attribute group.
+Basis methods' scalar index tensor and GDR's tuple index tensor $\bm{X}_{\mathrm{i}}$ can be visualized by mapping different indexes to distinct colors.
+For our only competitor, SysBinder, we assign different colors to its different attention groups.
+As shown in Fig.~\ref{fig:viz_zidx}, scalar indexes mix all attributes together, whereas our tuple indexes highlight similarities (identical colors) and differences (distinct colors) among superpixels in each attribute group.
+In contrast, SysBinder also captures such attribute-level information but with very limited diversity and details.

-Overall \textit{object separability}.
-Basis methods' and GDR's $\bm{X}$ can be visualized as a whole by coloring different distances between each super-pixel and the reference point, to see the overall object separability.
-We use the central point as the reference.
-As shown in Fig. \ref{fig:object_separability}, GDR always displays better object separability under all $g$ settings, meaning better guidance to OCL as the reconstruction target.
-But too many groups may cause the missing of some objects.
+\textit{Object separability}.
+The visualization of $\bm{X}$ for both the basis VQ-VAE and GDR can be achieved by coloring the different distances between each superpixel and the reference point (the average of all superpixels).
+As shown in Fig.~\ref{fig:object_separability}, GDR consistently exhibits better object separability across all $g$ settings, suggesting GDR's superior guidance to OCL.
+However, using an excessive number of groups in GDR may result in the omission of certain objects.